s-miramontes/UCSF-Grinberg/Tutorials/04_Data_Upload.md

 2. Once this is succesfully done, you will use the following command to copy your uploaded directory/folder of `.tif` images **into your personal s3 bucket.**
 3. Type your username in place of `USER_NAME`, also note that `myNewData` below is a placeholder for your actual folder name, so please change accordingly.

-  `aws s3 cp myNewData s3://bchsi-spark02/home/USER_NAME/`
+  `aws s3 cp myNewData s3://bchsi-spark02/home/USER_NAME/ --recursive`

 4. **Please upload directories and not single *.tif files.**